benallfree/cordova-submix/readme.md

 Submix leverages Laravel Mix, which means a lot.
 HMR, live reloading, ES6 + proposals, classes, decorators, arrow functions, class properties, static properties... you can use it all.

-Submix ships with a boilerpalte Cordova+[React](https://github.com/facebook/react/) project.
+Submix ships with a boilerplate Cordova+[React](https://github.com/facebook/react/) project.
 If you use something different, it's easy enough to replace.
 Checkout [onsen](https://github.com/OnsenUI/OnsenUI) for a Mobile UI framework, and [react-konva](https://github.com/konvajs/react-konva) to create badass WebGL `<canvas>` apps.

 React and Webpack work exceptionally well together.
 Most asset types can be embedded (SCSS, CSS, JS, GIF, PNG, JPG, MP3) and used in your applicaiton as follows: